240205-NET/Trainer_Code/W6/devops_comp_review.md

 - What is SLA?

 ## CI/CD
-- What is CI?
+- What is CI? - Continuous Integration/Deployment.
+CI is cycle of develop/build/test for ic's.
 - What is CD?
   - Two types of CD?
+C Delivery/Deployment.
-- What's the purpose of CI/CD?
+- What's the purpose of CI/CD? allow us to have working versions of program in whichever env we need our app
+  - reduce manual work
 - describe me the process of setting up a ci(or cd) pipeline
+  - In github, we go to github actions and create a yml file, which is a work flow.
+  - Then you define how you want your application to be built and what it runs on, etc.
+  - triggers (when does it run?)
 - what is runner/agent?
+  - Runner is a server/vm which runs the jobs.
+Runners run a single job at a time, and if jobs are running in parallel, there are multiple runners running in parallel.
+Pipelines can run multiple jobs at once but if one job is dependent on another one, it needs to wait until it can execute.
 - what is job?
+  - job is a set of instructions that needs to be executed by a runner.
+  - in a job, we define things like... step-by-step instruction(location of the code, what to compile it on, where to put the compiled code)
+    - Which machine image it should run on?
+    - what's the name of this job?
+    - the job that needs to complete before it can run
+    - its own env vars
+    - ...and more
 - how do you pick which machine you want to run these commands on?
+  - runs-on kvp defines which machine image you want
-- how do you store sensitive data?
+- how do you store sensitive data that is needed in github action?
+  - some sort of key store for general secret management
+  - github repository secrets
 - what is azure publish profile?
+    - xml file that contains deployment information
+    - connection string for azure resources

 ## Sonar Cloud
 - why is static code analysis?
 - Why do we care about it?
+  - tool to analyze code to detect potential bugs/security vulnerabilities you might want to go over
+  - saves a lot of time
+  - automatic code analysis tool to ensure quality code
 - what is code smell?
+  - not necessarily an error, but could be reliability issues (ie repeated code, )
+  - not violating SOLID principles
+  - maintainability
 - what is bug?
+  - actual coding error that can break your application
-- what is security hotspot
+- what is security hotspot (code that could be exploited)
+  - security sensitive pieces of code
+  - Not all bad, you just need to review to make sure.
 - what is security vulnerability?
+  - pieces of code that is actually vulnerable to attackers
+  - ex: exposed connection string
-- How do you manually set up sonar cloud?
-(WITHOUT the automagic auto analysis)
+- How do you set up sonar cloud in CI pipeline?
+(WITHOUT the automagic analysis)
     - How do you get code coverage metric in sonar cloud report?
+    - create account, generate token
+    - download sonar scanner in our CI pipeline
+    - run sonar scanner alongside with dotnet build command (With necessary configuratons)

 ## Docker
 - What is containerization?
+- What does containerization/virtualization achieve?
+  - packaging your application with your dependencies and being able to run regardless of host os
   - How is it different from virtualization?
-- What does containerization/virtualization achieve?
+    - virtualization partitians machine to different machine, more overhead, has its own os
+    - containerization runs on host os, lightweight
 - What is Docker?
+  - docker is a application that allows us to run containers and build images.
+  - Docker is a containerization platform
 - What is docker engine?
+  - the actual software that runs container, runs all docker commands
 - What is...
-  - dockerfile
-  - .dockerignore
+  - dockerfile: a file we write commands and operations to build a docker image
+  - .dockerignore: similar to gitignore
+  - image: an artifact which we can push to dockerhub.
+It's fs that contains our application and its dependencies.
+  - tag: version of docker image
-  - image
+  - container: where we run our image (image + resources)
-  - tag
-  - container
-  - dockerhub
+  - dockerhub: image registry
 - how do you build docker image?
+  - create dockerfile -> instruction for building image
+  - base image (os + additional software)
+  - get dependencies
+  - build our app..
+  - once we have dockerfile, we run `docker build -t imagename:tag-name rel-path-to-dockerfile`
 - what are some docker cli commands you've used?
+  - `docker run` to run the container with an image
+  - `docker pull/push`: to pull/push from/to registry
+  - `docker ps`: to list all running containers
+  - `docker images ls`: list all docker images
+  - `docker start/stop`: commands to start/stop existing containers
 - Tell me the process of building dockerfile
   - Base image
   - workdir
   - ...etc
 - How do you share your image with others?
+Dockerhub, push/pull

 ## Kubernetes?
-- What is MSA? how does it differ from monolith or SOA?
+- What is MSA? how does it differ from monolith or SOA (Service Oriented Architecture)?
+  - MSA is a software system that is composed of granular, self sufficient components that are de-coupled from one another (loosely coupled)
+  - SOA: If you have a auth service, BE server, db, they'd be its own component
+  - Monolith is when you have one software system that contains EVERYTHING
 - Why do we even want to use MSA?
+  - You can scale parts of the application
+  - maintainability
 - What is Kubernetes and what does it do?
+  - Platform/Tool for container *orchestration*
+  - Manages containers, coordinates the containers, handles networking inside the cluster/to outside world(aka internet), healthcheck of containers so it maintains a certain configuration (how many of certains containers etc.)
 - What is cluster?
+  - collection of containers, control plane, and vm's (nodes)
+  - Minikube (local)
+  - Azure AKS (Azure Kubernetes Service)
+  - AWS EKS (Elastic Kubernetes Service)
 - What is control plane?
+  - is what manages nodes (which are vms inside the clusters)
+  - basically the manager inside the cluster, or conductor of the orchestra
-- What is Pod?
+- What is Pod? the smallest unit in cluster, can contain 1+ containers techincally, in practice, usually 1-1
-  - Node?
-  - Kubelet?
+  - Node? the vm that runs pods.
+Nodes can have 1+ pods.
+  - Kubelet? this is your teamlead inside your worker node that communicates with control plane
   - kubectl?
-  - Ingress?
+CLI tool to communicate with/manage cluster.
+This is your interface with K8's cluster
+  - Ingress? is the technology/tool that enables clusters to communicate with outside world (Internet)